-The Cricut Maker is the latest machine to be released.
-It made its debut in August of 2017.
-We are just now starting to see occasional sales and price drops.
-It’s the most expensive, you can check the current Cricut Maker prices here.
+The Cricut Maker 3 is one of the latest machines to be released.
+It made its debut in June of 2021.
+It’s the most expensive, you can check the current Cricut Maker prices here

 To switch out the different cutting tools simply undo the clamp on side ‘B’.
 Pull out the current blade housing and drop the one you want to use in its place and close the clamp.

 So the Cricut Maker 3 is as easy to use as any other Cricut but you can cut longer projects with Smart Materials